What are the symptoms of toxins overburden? Do I need to worry about it?

 Since the kidneys flush water-soluble waste, loss of kidney function means that the body is not as capable of filtering toxins and waste.

-Even though some researchers dispute the fact that sweating can help remove toxins out of the body, there have been studies to prove otherwise.
+Even though some researchers dispute the fact that sweating can help remove toxins from the body, there have been studies to prove otherwise.

 It’s true that 99% of the sweat is water, with the remaining 1% consisting primarily of sodium, potassium, and some urea.
 Still, some additional toxins can be flushed out via sweat.